MarkThackham/MarkThackham.github.io/Portfolio/machine-learning/machine-learning-sarimax-gdp.md

 ### Preeicted vs Actuals
 The SARIMAX model's predictions for GDP Growth closely align with the actual values.
 The model captures the overall trend and seasonal patterns effectively, demonstrating its capability to forecast GDP Growth based on historical data and the exogenous variable (UnempRate Growth).

+Both scatter and line plots of observed vs predicted values show a strong model fit, with some deviations during Covid-19 periods.

 <div style="display: flex; justify-content: center; gap: 20px; align-items: flex-start;">

   <figure style="flex: 1; text-align: center; margin: 0;">